← posts

 }

 I have most of the common tools set to auto-allow so I’m not constantly approving file reads and grep searches.
-The deny list is important too.
-I explicitly block rm commands so Claude can’t delete files without me intervening.
-It has access to your shell, so setting guardrails like this is worth thinking about.
-The plugin ecosystem is still young but there are a few useful ones for commit workflows and code review.
+The deny list matters too.
+I block rm outright so it can’t delete files without me stepping in.
+It has access to your shell, so it’s worth setting up some guardrails before you let it loose.
+The plugin ecosystem is still pretty young, but there are a few useful ones for commit workflows and code review.

-The CLAUDE.md file is where things get interesting.
-You drop one in your project root (or your home directory for global settings) and it acts as persistent instructions.
-I use it to define my preferred communication style, commit conventions, and project-specific context.
-It’s basically a system prompt that lives with your code.
+The CLAUDE.md file is where things get more interesting.
+You drop one in your project root (or in your home directory for global settings) and it acts as a set of persistent instructions.
+I use it for my preferred communication style, commit conventions, and project-specific context.
+It’s basically a system prompt that lives alongside your code.

 What it’s good at

 Codebase exploration.
 This is probably where I get the most value.
-Asking it to find where something is defined, trace how a function is called, or understand an unfamiliar part of a codebase is genuinely faster than doing it manually.
-It has access to grep, glob, and file reading, so it can systematically search through code in a way that’s tedious to do by hand.
+Finding where something is defined, tracing how a function gets called, or getting my head around an unfamiliar part of a codebase is just faster than doing it by hand.
+It has grep, glob, and file reading, so it’ll churn through the code in a way I don’t have the patience for.

 Multi-step debugging.
-When something is broken and the fix requires checking multiple files, reading logs, and testing hypotheses, Claude Code handles this well.
-It can SSH into servers, read configs, check logs, and work through the problem methodically.
-I recently had an issue where my site was serving stale content after a migration.
-Claude Code SSH’d into the server, checked the deploy logs, compared file contents inside and outside a Docker container, identified that the volume mount wasn’t refreshing, and fixed the deploy script.
-That kind of multi-step investigation across local and remote systems is where it really shines.
+When something’s broken and the fix means checking a few files, reading logs, and testing a theory or two, it does a decent job.
+It can SSH into a server, read configs, tail logs, and work through the problem on its own.
+I recently had my site serving stale content after a migration.
+Claude Code SSH’d into the box, checked the deploy logs, compared file contents inside and outside the Docker container, worked out that the volume mount wasn’t refreshing, and patched the deploy script.
+Watching it run that kind of investigation across local and remote systems was the point where it really clicked for me.

 Repetitive modifications.
-Renaming things across a codebase, updating imports, migrating config formats.
-Anything that requires the same type of change in many places.
-It’s not doing anything you couldn’t do with sed or a good IDE refactor, but it understands context so it handles edge cases better.
+Renaming things across a codebase, updating imports, migrating a config format.
+Anything where you’re making the same kind of change in a lot of places.
+It’s nothing you couldn’t do with sed or a decent IDE refactor, but it understands enough context to handle the edge cases that usually trip those up.

 Where it falls short

 It can be overly cautious.
-Claude Code will sometimes ask for confirmation on things that are obviously fine, or explain what it’s about to do in unnecessary detail.
-When I ask it to edit a file, I don’t need a paragraph about why the edit is correct.
-This has gotten better over time but it’s still noticeable.
+It’ll sometimes ask for confirmation on things that are obviously fine, or explain what it’s about to do in far more detail than I asked for.
+When I tell it to edit a file I don’t need a paragraph justifying the edit.
+This has gotten better over time, but it still shows up.

 It occasionally goes in circles.
-If an approach fails, it will sometimes retry the same thing or try minor variations instead of stepping back and rethinking.
-You learn to recognize when this is happening and redirect it.
+If an approach fails, it’ll sometimes retry the same thing, or some minor variation of it, instead of stepping back and rethinking.
+You learn to spot when it’s stuck and redirect it.

 Context window limits.
-On larger projects, it can lose track of things discussed earlier in the conversation.
-It handles this by compressing older messages, but you can sometimes tell when context has been lost.
-Starting a fresh conversation for distinct tasks helps.
+On bigger projects it’ll lose track of things from earlier in the conversation.
+It compresses older messages to cope, but you can usually tell when something’s fallen out of context.
+Starting a fresh conversation for each distinct task helps a lot.

 Generated code can be over-engineered.
-Left to its own devices, it tends to add more error handling, more abstractions, and more comments than necessary.
-I’ve added explicit instructions in my CLAUDE.md to keep things simple, and that helps a lot.
-But it’s something you have to actively manage.
+Left alone, it tends toward more error handling, more abstractions, and more comments than I’d ever write myself.
+A few lines in my CLAUDE.md telling it to keep things simple takes care of most of that, but it’s something you have to keep an eye on.

 How I actually use it

-My typical workflow is to start Claude Code in a project directory and work through tasks conversationally.
-For straightforward changes, I’ll just describe what I want and let it edit the files directly.
-For anything more complex, I’ll ask it to explore first, propose an approach, and then implement.
+My usual workflow is to start it in a project directory and work through things conversationally.
+For straightforward changes I’ll describe what I want and let it edit the files directly.
+For anything bigger I’ll have it explore first, propose an approach, and only then let it implement.

 I don’t use it for everything.
-Quick edits where I already know exactly what to change are faster to do manually.
-Same with anything that requires a lot of visual feedback, like CSS tweaking.
-But for investigation, debugging, writing new features, and anything that touches multiple files, it’s become a pretty natural part of how I work.
+Quick edits where I already know exactly what to change are faster to just do myself.
+Same with anything that needs a lot of visual feedback, like fiddling with CSS.
+But for investigation, debugging, writing new features, and anything that spans a bunch of files, it’s become a pretty natural part of how I work.

-One thing I’ve found useful is treating the CLAUDE.md file as a living document.
-When Claude does something I don’t like (EG. adding co-authored-by lines to commits), I add a rule and it sticks for future sessions.
-Over time, it starts to feel more like a tool that knows your preferences.
+The one habit I’d recommend is treating the CLAUDE.md file as a living document.
+When it does something I don’t like (EG. adding co-authored-by lines to my commits), I add a rule and it sticks for future sessions.
+After a while it stops fighting you and starts to feel like it actually knows how you work.

 Syncing settings across machines

-One challenge I’ve run into is keeping Claude Code configured consistently across multiple machines.
-There’s no built-in sync mechanism, so your ~/.claude/ directory is just local files.
-The options are the same as syncing any dotfiles:
+One annoyance I’ve run into is keeping it configured consistently across machines.
+There’s no built-in sync, so your ~/.claude/ directory is just local files.
+The options are the same as for any other dotfiles:

 Conclusion

-If you’re comfortable on the command line and work on projects that involve a lot of file exploration and multi-step problem solving, it’s worth trying.
-Just be prepared to spend some time dialing in your settings and CLAUDE.md to match how you like to work.
+If you’re comfortable on the command line and work on projects with a lot of exploration and multi-step problem solving, it’s worth a look.
+Just plan on spending some time up front dialing in your settings and CLAUDE.md to match the way you like to work.